EGPostema/DrawerDissect/README.md

 ## 📖 Overview

-DrawerDissect is ideal for digitizing large volumes of preserved insects, particularly from museum collections.
+DrawerDissect is ideal for digitizing large volumes of preserved insects, particularly from natural history collections.
 It can extract:

 - 📷  Individual specimen photos
 - 📏  Specimen size data